 Above all, realize that you may continue to experience conflicting emotions, says Matthews.
-And beware of the "Pollyanna pregnancy" trap - feeling you must be grateful and beaming all the time - especially if conception was difficult for you.
+And beware of the "Pollyanna pregnancy" trap of feeling you must be grateful and beaming all the time, especially if conception was difficult for you.

 The Wait-and-See Weeks